On gap rigidity problems for compact Hermitian symmetric spaces: Introduction

-\begin{remark} This theorem is weaker than general gap rigidity theorem, there is a restriction on the tangent spaces of $S$, they are required to be tangent to some standard models to the second order, not just contained in the Zariski open set $\mathcal{O}_o \subset Gr(m,T_o(M))$.
-If $P.[T_o(X)]$ is coincident with $\mathcal{O}_o$ and the second order condition is automatically satisfied as the case where we consider diagonal curve in a tube type ambient space, then it's the same as general gap rigidity. \end{remark}
+\begin{remark} Corollary \ref{general} is a weaker version of gap rigidity.
+There is a restriction on the tangent spaces of $S$, they are required to be tangent to some standard models to the second order, not just contained in the Zariski open set $\mathcal{O}_o \subset Gr(m,T_o(M))$.
+If $P.[T_o(X)]$ is coincident with $\mathcal{O}_o$ and the second order condition is automatically satisfied as the case where we consider diagonal curve in a tube type ambient space, then it is the same as general gap rigidity.
+And a simple example satisfying the (weaker) gap rigidity for reducible ambient space is the diagonal embedding of a Riemann sphere $X=\mathbb{P}^1$ in a polysphere $M=(\mathbb{P}^1)^r$, where the $P$-action on $T_o(M)$ is actually the $\mathbb{C}^*$-action on tangent vectors of each sphere and the $P$-invariant hypersurface in the projectivized tangent space can be chosen as a hyperplane. \end{remark}